kersh/need-for-scroll/README.md

-# LionBars
+# Need For Scroll

-LionBars is a jQuery plugin that styles default scrollbars to look and behave like in OSX Lion.
-Please check out the demo at http://charuru.github.com/lionbars/

-1. Main features
-2. How to use
-3. Options
-4. Other things to note
+Need For Scroll is a JavaScript framework that makes scrollbars behave and look similar to MacOSX Lion/Facebook.
+Also, this is a fork of LionBars repo (https://github.com/Charuru/lionbars).

 ## Main features